mehty8/anti-social-app/README.md

 These are gonna be developed in the months to come but because I'm looking for a job as a junior software developer, I made this project public, as a reflection on my current spring boot knowledge.

 So the main target here is inspecting the code.
-However - since docerization is not fully possible due to AWS S3 bucket, there is none at all - if You wish to run the app, these are the steps to make:
+However - since dockerization is not fully possible due to AWS S3 bucket, there is none at all - if You wish to run the app, these are the steps to make:

 //AWS